 Finally, pull out all your matching washi tape (or go buy some!), your favorite pens and get to planning out all the fun for your holiday season.

 Hi!
-My name is Amy Chappell and I blog over at Ameroonie Designs.
-I currently live in Utah with my husband and 6 kids.
+My name is Amy Chappell and I blog over at Ameroonie Designs, I currently live in Utah with my husband and 6 kids.
 I love being a mom but needed an outlet that would give me something to do that stayed done, enter sewing and creating.
-I love the satisfaction of taking fabric and ideas and making something new.
-I also love that blogging has given me a way to meet new people and find a community of amazing people who love fabric and sewing as much as I do.
+I love the satisfaction of taking fabric and ideas and making something new, and love that blogging has given me a way to meet new people and find a community of amazing people who love fabric and sewing as much as I do.

 Other Cute Tutorials by Amy: